 Judgment of the Supreme Court in the Brexit Article 50 Case

-Henderson Chambers’ Patrick Green QC, Henry Warwick and Paul Skinner (together with Matthieu Grégoire), instructed by Crofts Solicitors, successfully represented members of Fair Deal for Expats both in the Divisional Court and on appeal to the Supreme Court, who made the case for the interests of the 1-2 million British nationals who live in other member states of the EU, many of whom were not entitled to vote in the referendum.
+Henderson Chambers’ Patrick Green QC, and Henry Warwick (together with Matthieu Gregoire), instructed by Crofts Solicitors, successfully represented members of Fair Deal for Expats both in the Divisional Court and on appeal to the Supreme Court, who made the case for the interests of the 1-2 million British nationals who live in other member states of the EU, many of whom were not entitled to vote in the referendum.

 The Judgment is a landmark decision.
 As well as the immediate impact it will have on the process for giving effect to the referendum on whether to leave the EU, it is of considerable wider constitutional importance.
 In particular, it is the first to clarify the constitutional dividing line between the sovereignty of Parliament, and the authority of the government to enter into or withdraw from treaties where they give rise to rights and obligations in domestic law.
 It may also have significant effects on the constitutional position of the devolved governments in Scotland, Wales and Northern Ireland.